 These tomatoes are also really delicious smeared with goat cheese on challah or brioche, cut into quarters and tossed with some pasta and basil leaves, or spread on cornbread, fresh from the oven (seriously, try these with cornbread).
 If you're using them for something else, feel free to use different herbs and spices, or leave them out altogether.
 In fact, it might not be a bad idea to double the tomato part of the recipe, so that you have some left over.

 The trickiest thing about this masgouf recipe is making sure nothing burns, since the tomatoes essentially get cooked twice.
 You want some char, but you don't want to turn your tomatoes to ashes.
 If you're really worried about it, you can simply place the roast tomatoes on the fish after it's finished cooking, but I think something special happens when the fish cooks together with the tomatoes.
 So to have the best of both worlds, I cook this masgouf by topping the raw fish with the slow-roast tomatoes and raw onions, roasting the entire dish for a few minutes at a lower-than-usual temperature, and then tenting it loosely with foil for the rest of the cooking time to make sure nothing burns.
 All of this is in the recipe, but it's worth nothing that you should use your own judgment when deciding if and when to tent.

-Yield: 2 servings (can easily be multiplied)
+Yield: 2 to 3 servings (can easily be multiplied)

 Active time: 40 minutes

 slow-roasting the tomatoes